ecboghiu/inflation/README.md

 # UnifiedInflation
 Implementations of the Inflation Technique for Causal Inference.
+The complete documentation is hosted online [here](https://ecboghiu.github.io/inflation/).

 ## Installation